Bertha’s Law

 Non-Fiction

-By synthesizing interdisciplinary research, The Evolutionary Origins Of Life And Death reveals that traits promoting life and death coadapted, highlighting their interconnectedness from the earliest cellular organisms.
+A synthesis from interdisciplinary areas, The Evolutionary Origins Of Life And Death reveals that traits promoting life and death coadapted, highlighting their interconnectedness from the earliest cellular organisms.
 If that piques your curiosity, or if you interested in biology, medicine and related material, see the non-fiction section.